nattravn/WebShop_2/README.md

 <b>Backend:</b>
 <ul>
   <li><em>UserApi</em>: REST api with a user database generated via the Identity package from ASP.NET Core.
+For database mapping Entity Framework Core 3.1 is used.
 <br>
 Azure key vault integration for safe database connection</li>
   <li><em>WebApi</em>: REST api where the handling for the products is managed.
-As examples of products (Enteties) I have added Reckord, Clothes, Shoes and Others.
-To structure the products, each item is tagged with a category ID.
-Hence there is a category-entety and a sub-category-entity.
+Each new product/category requiers a new controller and database table.
+To structure the products, each item is tagged with a categoryId and a subCategoryId
 <br>
  Production mode: Azure key vault integration for safe database connection Development mode: connection strings without userId and password for, connections to SQL Server Express